platformsh/platformsh-docs/docs/layouts/shortcodes/databases-passwords.md

 you can retrieve the password for each endpoint through the `PLATFORM_RELATIONSHIPS` [environment variable](../../development/variables/use-variables.md#use-platformsh-provided-variables).
-You can access the `PLATFORM_RELATIONSHIPS` environment variable directly [in your app](../../development/variables/use-variables.md#access-variables-in-your-app), for example using a Platform.sh Configuration Reader.
+You can access the `PLATFORM_RELATIONSHIPS` environment variable directly [in your app](../../development/variables/use-variables.md#access-variables-in-your-app), for example using a Platform.sh configuration reader.

 When you switch from the default configuration with an empty password to custom endpoints, make sure your service name remains unchanged.